-Under consideration for publication in Math.
-Struct. in Comp.
-Science Final Coalgebras in Accessible Categories PANAGIS KARAZERIS,1 APOSTOLOS MATZARIS,2 JIŘÍ VELEBIL,3[†] 1 Department of Mathematics, University of Patras, Patras, Greece E-mail: pkarazer@math.upatras.gr 2 Department of Mathematics, University of Patras, Patras, Greece $E\text{-}mail:\ matzaris@master.math.upatras.gr$ 3 Faculty of Electrical Engineering, Czech Technical University in Prague, Prague, Czech Republic E-mail: velebil@math.feld.cvut.cz Received 29 May 2009; Revised 19 May 2011 We propose a construction of the final coalgebra for a finitary endofunctor of a finitely accessible category and study conditions under which this construction is available.
-Our conditions always apply when the accessible category is cocomplete, hence is a locally finitely presentable (l.f.p.) category.
-Thus we give an explicit and uniform construction of the final coalgebra in this case.
+FINAL COALGEBRAS IN ACCESSIBLE CATEGORIES PANAGIS KARAZERIS, APOSTOLOS MATZARIS, AND JIŘÍ VELEBIL ABSTRACT.
+We give conditions on a finitary endofunctor of a finitely accessible category to admit a final coalgebra.
+Our conditions always apply to the case of a finitary endofunctor of a locally finitely presentable (l.f.p.) category and they bring an explicit construction of the final coalgebra in this case.
 On the other hand, there are interesting examples of final coalgebras beyond the realm of l.f.p. categories to which our results apply.
-In particular we construct the final coalgebra for every finitary endofunctor on the category of linear orders and we analyze Freyd's coalgebraic characterization of the closed unit as an instance of this construction.
-We use and extend results of Tom Leinster, developed for his study of self-similar objects in topology, relying heavily on his formalism of modules (corresponding to endofunctors) and complexes for a module.
-1. Introduction Coalgebras for an endofunctor (of, say, the category of sets) are well-known to describe systems of formal recursive equations.
+We rely on ideas developed by Tom Leinster for the study of self-similar objects in topology.
+1. INTRODUCTION Coalgebras for an endofunctor (of, say, the category of sets) are well-known to describe systems of formal recursive equations.
 Such a system of equations then specifies a potentially infinite "computation" and one is naturally interested in giving (uninterpreted) semantics to such a computation.
 In fact, such semantics can be given by means of a coalgebra again: this time by the final coalgebra for the given endofunctor.
 Let us give a simple example of that.

 Example 1.1.
 Suppose that we fix a set A and we want to consider the set A^{ω} of infinite sequences of elements of A, called streams.
-Moreover, we want to define a function $\operatorname{zip} : A^{\omega} \times A^{\omega} \longrightarrow A^{\omega}$ that "zips up" two streams, i.e., the equality $$\mathsf{zip}\Big((a_0, a_1, a_2, \ldots), (b_0, b_1, b_2, \ldots)\Big) = (a_0, b_0, a_1, b_1, a_2, b_2, \ldots)$$ [†] The authors acknowledge the support of the grant MSM6840770014 of the Ministry of Education of the Czech Republic that made their cooperation possible.
-Apostolos Matzaris also acknowledges the support of the Carathéodory Basic Research Grant of the University of Patras. holds.
+Moreover, we want to define a function $zip : A^{\omega} \times A^{\omega} \longrightarrow A^{\omega}$ that "zips up" two streams, i.e., the equality $$\operatorname{zip}((a_0, a_1, a_2, \dots), (b_0, b_1, b_2, \dots)) = (a_0, b_0, a_1, b_1, a_2, b_2, \dots)$$ holds.